Link Search Menu Expand Document

 Rule order

-As shown in the previous section and sub-sections, pricing rules always need to be specified for a combination of a product cluster and a customer cluster.
-As illustrated, it is normal for there to be several pricing rules, like a price, an adjust percentage and a sum rule, for the same combination of product cluster and customer cluster.
-This is also why the rule order is very important.
+Shown in the previous section and subsections, pricing rules always need to be specified for a combination of a Product Category and a customer cluster.
+As illustrated, it is normal for there to be several pricing rules, like a price, an Adjust Percentage and a sum rule, for the same combination of Product Category and customer cluster.
+This is also why the rule order is essential.
 The rule order determines the order in which pricing rules are executed by CloudBilling.

 Sequentially, the rule order will be carried out as following:

-- The product cluster is taken into consideration bottom-up, from the lowest product (cluster) upwards to All Products.
+1. The Product Category is taken into consideration bottom-up, from the lowest product (cluster) upwards to All Products.

-- The customer cluster will be used top-down when the set order is the same, from the highest customer cluster “All Customers” down to specific customers.
-These steps in the sequence are all, separately, visualized in Figure Pricing Rules 13 below.
-Rule order is portrayed in the middle, as it relates to different levels of products, product clusters, customers, and customer clusters.
+3. The customer cluster will be used top-down when the set order is the same, from the highest customer cluster “All Customers” down to specific customers.
+These steps in the sequence are all, separately, visualised in Figure Pricing Rules 13 below.
+Rule order is portrayed in the middle, as it relates to different levels of products, Product Categories, customers, and customer clusters.

 Figure Pricing Rules 13: Rule execution order visualization

-As mentioned in the previous section, there is a standard rule order that is often used.
-This follows the structure of a Price rule, followed by an Adjust percentage rule and a Sum rule.
-The standard order is often -2, 0 and 5, respectively.
-This allows to add extra rules for customers if necessary.
+As mentioned in the previous section, a standard rule order is recommended.
+This follows the structure of a Price rule, followed by an Adjust Percentage rule and a Sum rule.
+The standard order is often 0, 10 and 20, respectively.
+This allows adding extra rules for customers if necessary.

 Other structures include the product using a Ladder rule to determine the standard pricing, then there will be a Pre-ladder sum before the Ladder rule.
-An order for these pricing rules will often be -2 for the pre-ladder sum and -1 for the Ladder rule, after that it is wise to use a Sum rule again on order 0 so that any uplifts or discounts are given over the total price for that product.
+An order for these pricing rules will often be -5 for the pre-ladder sum and 0 for the Ladder rule.
+After that, it is wise to use a Sum rule again on order 20 so that any uplifts or discounts are given over the total price for that product.

 Any other pricing rule constructions will often be made by CloudBilling employees.
 However, they can be explained during training or inquired about through our different contact options.